 Two parties will be held in the classroom during the school year.
 Room parents will be responsible for organizing refreshments and activities for Halloween in October and the Valentine Party in February.
 Room parents are encouraged to contact each family during the year to contribute refreshments and party supplies.
-Volunteers for classroom parties are NOT required to have a background check.
+Additional information will be sent closer to the party date in regard to safety guidelines and expectations.